-Another form of resonator is that known as the Oudin, and is in more general use than the D'Arsonval, probably on account of its smaller dimensions and the smoother effluve that can be obtained from it.
-The Oudin resonator consists of a number of continuous turns of wire, which are usually wound on a wooden framework of cylindrical form.
-The first few turns are connected to the outer coatings of the condenser, and the other turns beyond this form the resonator.
+and is in more general use than the D'Arsonval, partly on account of its smaller dimensions and the smoother effluve that can be obtained from it.

-By varying the relation between the number of turns across the condenser and the resonator itself the selfinduction can be varied, and consequently the length of the brush discharge.
+The Oudin resonator consists of a number of continuous turns of wire, which are wound usually on a wood framework of cylindrical form.
+The first few turns are connected across the outer coatings of the condenser, and the other turns beyond this form the resonator.
+By varying the relation between the number of turns across the condenser and the resonator itself, the self-induction can be varied, and consequently the length of the brush discharge.